 Besides the look, God also bestowed General Hieu with other traits of a General.
 First of all, he was blessed with an exceptional memory.
 General Hieu needed only to see something once for it to be permanently etched into his memory.
 While he was attending a primary level class, a teacher wondered how come her pupil named Hieu was always able to recite her lesson to perfection, since she did not notice him ever studying his lessons.
 One day, it happened that she called up Hieu to be the first to recite the lesson in front of the class.
 This time, Hieu stood mute without being able to utter a single word.
-She sent him to a corner with the order to study the lesson, and called up another pupil.
+She sent him to a corner with the order to study the lesson and called up another pupil.
 As soon as this second pupil finished reciting, Hieu raised his hand to request a second chance.
-This time, as usual, he rendered the lesson without flinch.
-And so the teacher was able to accidentally solve the mystery: her pupil relied on his formidable memory to tap on others' labor!
+This time, as usual, he rendered the lesson without a flinch.
+And so the teacher was able to solve the mystery accidentally: her pupil relied on his formidable memory to tap on others' labor!

-Parallel to the God given features of a General, General Hieu was also blessed with circumstances that would prepare him to fulfill his predestined mission of a General.
+Parallel to the God-given features of a General, General Hieu was also blessed with circumstances that would prepare him to fulfill his predestined mission of a General.
 Compared to other ARVN Generals, he possessed a relatively higher level of academic background.
-This fact was easy to comprehend, because at that period in time, the French colonialists tried systematically to maintain the education level of Vietnamese youth at a lowest possible point in order to facilitate their domination.
+This fact was easy to comprehend because, at that period in time, the French colonialists tried systematically to maintain the education level of Vietnamese youth at the lowest possible point to facilitate their domination.
 In the meantime, General Hieu was born and raised in China, and thus was fortunately able to pass the French Baccalaureat Part 2, majoring in Math, then to finish his first year in college, studying Technology Sciences at Aurore University, in Shanghai conducted by French Jesuits, before his repatriation to Vietnam in 1949.
 Therefore, upon entering the Dalat Military Academy, cadet Hieu possessed a relatively stronger academic background than the other Class 3 cadets, especially those of military origin who, as non commissioned officers with a low academic level, were allowed by General De Lattre de Tassigny, the Commanding General of French Army in Vietnam, to be admitted into the Military Academy without having to undergo an entrance examination like the other civilian candidates.
 Among these cadets of "civilian origin", only two possessed French Baccalaureat Part 1.
-Cadet Nguyen Van Toan observed :"All of us, Class 3 of VNMA, loved Hieu, because of his affable and humble personality, although he was a young man who possessed a high level of academic background."
+Cadet Nguyen Van Toan observed:"All of us, Class 3 of VNMA, loved Hieu, because of his affable and humble personality, although he was a young man who possessed a high level of academic background."
 At the final examination, the cadets were given 80 hard mathematical questions.
 While the majority of the cadets were biting their pencil, cadet Hieu sailed through these mathematical hurdles with ease.

-Besides a higher general education background, General Hieu was also well prepared in terms of foreign language.
-Because he had as instructors native speaking French and English people from school reserved for foreign diplomats' children, General Hieu was more fluent in French and English than in his own maternal tongue.
+Besides a higher general education background, General Hieu was also well prepared in terms of a foreign language.
+Because he had as instructors native- speaking French and English people from school reserved for foreign diplomats' children, General Hieu was more fluent in French and English than in his maternal tongue.
 When he just returned to Vietnam, he spoke Vietnamese with a noticeable heavy foreign accent.
 His mastery of English had enabled him to deal with ease with American Generals in joint operations planning sessions.
-As 2nd Corps Chief of Staff, he had to coordinate joint operations with General Kinnard of the 1st US Cavalry Division in the battles of Pleime and Ia Driang Valley in 1965.
+As 2nd Corps Chief of Staff, he had to coordinate joint operations with General Kinnard of the 1st US Cavalry Division in the battles of Pleime and Ia Drang Valley in 1965.
 As Commanding General of the 22nd Division, he again had to coordinate joint operations with General Kinnard, then General Norton, General Tolson III and General Forsythe of the 1st US Cavalry Division in 1966-1969, as a typical example, in the battle of Eagles Claw 800 as narrated by Colonel Trinh Tieu.
-As Commanding General of the 5th Division, General Hieu had to coordinate joint crossover border operations into Cambodia with General Roberts, Casey, Burton and Putnam of the 1st US Cavalry Division, and with General Milloy and General Henrrion of the 1st US Infantry Division in 1969-1971.
+As Commanding General of the 5th Division, General Hieu had to coordinate joint crossover border operations into Cambodia with General Roberts, Casey, Burton, and Putnam of the 1st US Cavalry Division, and with General Milloy and General Henrion of the 1st US Infantry Division in 1969-1971.

 The Dalat Military Academy had succeeded in molding our young man Hieu into an elite officer both physically and mentally.
 Third Class cadet Dinh Van Chung observed: "The Military School has transformed Hieu into a real officer both physically and mentally [...]
 He was very studious, whenever I peeked through his window I always saw him writing and reading at his desk."
-Cadet Lu Lan still recalled that cadet Hieu excelled in track and field, in particular sprint meets.
+Cadet Lu Lan still recalled that cadet Hieu excelled in track and field, in particular, sprint meets.
 On Saturday that preceded the graduation day, General Lu Lan recalled, cadets were drenched by a sudden rain while strolling the streets of Dalat city, cadet Hieu caught a cold and coughed incessantly (that was how he was struck by tuberculosis).
 Despite that, the following Monday, cadet Hieu still participated in the 100m dash meet (in less than 12 seconds), then collapsed at the finishing line and had to be carried out on stretch into the hospital.
-However, even tuberculosis was not able to cut down General Hieu; 1st Lieutenant Hieu used his inner strength to conquer this calamity which endangered the military aspiration of this new military graduate.
-As a matter of fact, after a two-year convalescent period, 1st Lieutenant Hieu did not ask to be discharged from the military, but rather he returned to active duty with the rank of Lieutenant, while a lot of his classmates had been already promoted to the rank of Captain due to their active participation in combats that were enraging during the period preceding the big battle of Dien Bien Phu...
+However, even tuberculosis was not able to cut down General Hieu; 1st Lieutenant Hieu used his inner strength to conquer this calamity, which endangered the military aspiration of this new military graduate.
+As a matter of fact, after a two-year convalescent period, 1st Lieutenant Hieu did not ask to be discharged from the military, but instead he returned to active duty with the rank of Lieutenant, while a lot of his classmates had been already promoted to the rank of Captain due to their active participation in combats that were enraging during the period preceding the big battle of Dien Bien Phu...

 The two above-mentioned elements - academic background and foreign language mastery - had allowed General Hieu to fully grasp the high level of military concepts when Major Hieu later attended the US Army Command and General Staff College, Fort Leavenworth, Kansas in 1963.